alefais/flink-applications/FraudDetection/README.md

-# Compile and run FraudDetection
+# Compile and run the Fraud Detection application

 ## Compile
 From inside the root directory `FraudDetection/`